Equipment

 • Dedicated support table, mobile and height-adjustable, for versatile positioning within the OR

-AR & VR Head-Mounted Displays
+AR & VR Visualization

 • AR VR glasses in a operating room